+For The Love Of Flowers.
 This is that magical window of quiet time that comes during the darkest month of Winter.
 In New England, February is a great time to cozy up by the fire, reading and sketching out big dreams and garden plans for the year ahead.
 It’s a welcome opportunity for a fresh start that Wonder.
 Wisdom.
 Words. looks forward to every season.
 As ideas grow and seed catalogs start pouring in it’s easy to get caught up in flower fever!
-Leafing through the glossy pages is an annual ritual that gets gardeners through the Winter with dreams of growing something new and wonderful for the next season.
+Leafing through the glossy pages is an annual ritual that gets gardeners through the Winter with dreams of growing wonderful things next season.

 That said, it’s important to keep in mind how much room you actually have to plant and what you can afford after you consider irrigation and compost and other critical supplies.
 That’s why it’s important to take the time at the beginning of the year to make a master plan.
 The planning process will help you refine your goals, identify necessary supplies and schedule all of the important dates and tasks to have a successful flower growing season.
-Some ideas to get you started might be to create: Garden Specs Worksheets, Cutting Garden Wish List, Garden Supply Shopping List, Garden Design Sketch Pad, Seed Sowing Schedule, Field Notes, Sample Cutting Garden Plan, and a Botanical Materia Medica Journal.
+To get you started might be to create: Garden Specs Worksheets, Cutting Garden Wish List, Garden Supply Shopping List, Garden Design Sketch Pad, Seed Sowing Schedule, Field Notes, Sample Cutting Garden Plan, and a Botanical Materia Medica Journal.

 One of the places Wonder.
 Wisdom.
 Words. draws inspiration from is the beautiful Floret Flower Farm -a small family run flower farm in Washington’s Skagit Valley that specializes in growing unique, uncommon and heirloom flowers.
 Known in the industry as a thriving research and education farm dedicated to giving flower lovers the tools and information they need to grow the gardens of their dreams.
 In addition to maintaining the farm, they also teach workshops for fellow farmers, designers, and flower lovers so students can explore their fields, and learn their tried and true farming methods, as well as how to arrange with local, seasonal material.
 And for those who aren’t growing their own flowers, they’ve developed a worldwide network of growers, Floret’s Farmer-Florist Collective, through which you can access locally grown blooms, wherever you live.

-All of this has led to the soon-to-be-released book “Floret Farm’s Cut Flower Garden: Grow, Harvest, and Arrange Seasonal Blooms,” which gives step-by-step details on how to cultivate your own flowers in any size space.
+All of this has led to the soon-to-be-released book Floret Farm’s Cut Flower Garden: Grow, Harvest, and Arrange Seasonal Blooms, which gives step-by-step details on how to cultivate your own flowers in any size space.
 The book shows off some of the most stunning varieties they have ever grown on the farm, many of which are primarily available to wholesale growers.
 But because they wanted folks to be able to grow the same flowers you see in the book, this last year they developed their latest offering: the Floret Seed Line.
-In the online shop, they offer more than 100 hard-to-find flower varieties sourced from the finest seed breeders in the world, plus dozens of Dahlias, Spring Flowering Bulbs, tools & supplies, and paper goods.
-Including a gorgeous 2017 Garden Journal & Daily Planner The Artful Living Blog picked up earlier this year.
-Brimming with loads of helpful advice and gorgeous photography.
+In the online shop, they offer more than 100 hard-to-find flower varieties sourced from the finest seed breeders in the world, plus tools, supplies and paper goods.
+Including a gorgeous 2017 Garden Journal & Daily Planner brimming with loads of helpful advice and gorgeous photography.